 Kanéko’s mouth opened in surprise.
 “But, this is supposed to be fun.
 A trip to see the country and learn more about the rest of Kormar.”

 Garèo narrowed his eyes and Kanéko realized she had switched to Lorban.

 She cleared her throat but didn’t repeat herself.

 He held up his hand in a gesture of explanation.
 “You are ignorant of your heritage.
 Your mother realized it which is why she asked me to teach you.
 You speak like a toddler, and you have none of the social graces the desert demands.”

 His jaw tightened while he paused for only a heartbeat.
 Then he said, “No, you have been sheltered at your father’s home for far too long.
 Not only are you going to travel beyond your comfortable little world, I will do everything to teach you how to be a woman of the desert and one of this and sand-damned country as well.”

 The muscles in Kanéko’s back and arms tightened, which also caused her various injuries to ache from the movement.
 She squirmed for a moment before folding her arms over her chest.
 “Mama is making you do this, isn’t she?”

 Garèo shook his head.
 “No, not your mother or father.
 You.”

 Garèo folded his hands in his lap and gave her a hard look.
-"You spent your entire life within four leagues of the keep.
+“You spent your entire life within four leagues of the keep.
 Two bells travel at most.
 You have only dealt with two small villages and your father’s people.
 You’ve never lived in a world where you weren’t known by everyone and respected by force because of your father.
-I think it’s pretty obvious that you are completely unprepared for adulthood and taking over your father’s legacy.”
+It’s pretty obvious that you are completely unprepared for adulthood and taking over your father’s legacy.”